-Khairy: Tobacco Bill not to 'criminalise children'
+Tobacco GEG: Bill not to criminalise children, says Khairy

-PUTRAJAYA: Health Minister Khairy Jamaluddin described the claim that the Control of Tobacco Products and Smoking Bill 2022 is "criminalising children" as misleading.
+PUTRAJAYA (Oct 5): Health Minister Khairy Jamaluddin has described the claim that the Control of Tobacco Products and Smoking Bill 2022 is "criminalising children" as misleading.

 He said compounds for minors who smoke are provided in the existing regulations, adding that it cannot be registered as a criminal offence.